kantorlab/hiv-measurement-error/README.md

-Overall, the entire analysis requires approximately 100 CPU-hours and the maximum memory required for any step is approximately 10GB. **On a single workstation, this means the entire analysis could take around a week to run**.
+Overall, the entire analysis requires approximately 100 CPU-hours and the maximum memory required for any step is approximately 10GB. **On a single workstation, this means the entire analysis could take several days to run**.
 Therefore, we recommend you run the analysis on a compute cluster if possible.
 The majority of compute time is required for pidalign/pidalyse and IVA/shiver, and you may see long pauses during those steps.